Reading now: Visual and functional check: Why it is mandatory before every use

 Safety – above all.

 You protect yourself, your colleagues, and your business.
-But it also makes economic sense: Equipment that is monitored breaks down less often, is damaged less frequently, and lasts longer.
+But it also makes economic sense: Checked equipment breaks down less often, is damaged less frequently, and lasts longer.
 Repairs can be avoided early, as can unplanned downtime.

-It also increases trust within the team: knowing that tested equipment is being used allows you to concentrate on the task at hand – not on the risk.
+It also increases trust within the team: knowing that tested equipment is being used allows them to focus on the task at hand – not on the risk.

 How BIBERGER supports you